minetest/minetest/doc/lua_api.md

 * vec3 range `acc`: the direction and speed with which the particle accelerates

-* vec3 range `size`: scales the visual size of the particle texture. if `node` is set, this can be set to 0 to spawn randomly-sized particles (just like actual node dig particles).
+* float range `size`: scales the visual size of the particle texture. if `node` is set, this can be set to 0 to spawn randomly-sized particles (just like actual node dig particles).